costlysignalling/Distinctiveness/README.md

 We are not authorized to share publicly the raw data of facial coordinates because of the recognizability of the target faces.
 The .tps datasets that are processed within the **00_data_arrange.R** script into the composite metrics in **data.clean.txt** can be obtained upon request with the authors at karel.kleisner@natur.cuni.cz or petr.turecek@natur.cuni.cz

 A subsample of data that allows to replicate the demonstration of change of distinciveness with asymmetry is stored in Czech_demo_asym.Rdata file.
-The demonstration code is in file **06...R**.
+The demonstration code is in files **06...R** and **07...R**.